 "Something that is so important for masks to work well is that they need to sit well," Martinello said.
 "Somebody can have a mask with great filtration capabilities, but if the mask does not fit them well then it is not going to provide the source control that is desirable; where it contains individual respiratory droplets and it also may not protect that individual as well as they would like."

-Below, we rounded up a few disposable masks that you can purchase in bulk.
-Although we haven't had the chance to try them, they meet criteria described by the experts above, such as number of layers and adjustable fit.
+Below, we rounded up a few disposable masks that you can purchase in bulk to help protect yourself and others.
+Although we haven't had the chance to try them, each of the masks included meet criteria described by the experts above, such as number of layers and adjustable fit.

 Best disposable face masks